yuvalmar16/Personalized-Music-Playlist-Generation/README.md

 **Note:**
 On some Windows machines, antivirus software (e.g., Windows Defender) may block parts of Gradio’s installation or execution.
-If you encounter issues when launching Gradio, ensure your antivirus is not preventing the installation.
+If you encounter issues launching Gradio, ensure your antivirus is not blocking it.

 ---